Adriatic Sea- Sailing Croatia Yacht Charter

 What is the best time to go on a charter in Croatia?

-As many European Destinations, the season in Croatia in late April to late October.
-July and August are the hottest and the busiest months.
-It is also the time that the seasonal yacht prices are at the highest.
+As in many European Destinations, Croatia’s season is from late April to late October.
+July and August are the hottest and busiest months and the times when the seasonal yacht prices are at their highest.

-Aim for the sweet spots of late May to late June and mid-August to mid-September for a bit of a price break, and avoid the huge crowds.
+Aim for the sweet spots of late May to late June and mid-August to mid-September for a price break and to avoid the huge crowds.

-A half-board charter, where you have some of your lunches and dinners ashore, is a perfect blend of “getting away from everyone and everything.”
+A half-board charter, where you have some lunches and dinners ashore, is a perfect blend of “getting away from everyone and everything.”

-Half Board Charters allow you to explore the world-class Croatian local cuisine inland as well as on the boat.
+Half Board Charters allows you to explore the world-class Croatian local cuisine inland and on the boat.

 I hate always saying, “it depends,” but it does.
 In terms of a yachting vacation between the end of April to the end of October, you are going to be somewhere between 20 degrees Celcius and 25-28 Degree Celcius for water temperature.

-For those who only do Fahrenheit, that translates to 68 degrees in early season (chilly!) to 77-82 degrees by the end of August.
+For those who only use Fahrenheit, that translates to 68 degrees in the early season (chilly!) and 77-82 degrees by the end of August.

 There are variations.
 It also depends on how deep the water is and how much water movement there is where you are.